House Republicans pass historic criminal justice reform

 The Tennessee House of Representatives approved two major criminal justice reform bills this week in Nashville.
 Both are proposals from Gov. Bill Lee’s legislative package and are part of his efforts to reform criminal justice in Tennessee.
 The bills reflect changes recommended by the Tennessee Criminal Justice Reinvestment Task Force.

-House Bill 784 provides alternatives to incarceration expanding Tennessee’s successful Recovery Court System, which includes Veterans Courts, Mental Health Courts and Drug Courts for those charged with misdemeanor assaults.
+The task force’s key findings showed more than half of Tennessee’s prisoners released from custody are back in jail within three years.
+Tennessee’s high incarceration rates are fueled by non-violent drug and property offenses which have increased the state’s custody population growth by more than 50 percent since 2009.
+Currently, 75 percent of those incarcerated in Tennessee are locked-up for nonviolent offenses.
+House Bill 784 provides by alternatives to incarceration expanding Tennessee’s successful Recovery Court System, which includes Veterans Courts, Mental Health Courts and Drug Courts for those charged with misdemeanor assaults.
 The measure passed in the House chamber 89 to 1.

 The Alternatives to Incarceration bill establishes criteria for revoking community supervision status, updates the permitted amount of time that an individual can be sentenced to probation and limits the ability to revoke supervision for non-criminal violations of conditions, also known as technical violations.
 This bill also proposes a redesign of the Community Corrections program.